mr-karan/doggo/README.md

 ### Resolver Options

 ```
   --ndots=INT        Specify ndots parameter.
-Takes value from /etc/resolv.conf if using the system namesever or 1 otherwise.
+Takes value from /etc/resolv.conf if using the system nameserver or 1 otherwise.
   --search           Use the search list defined in resolv.conf.
 Defaults to true.
 Set --search=false to disable search list.
   --timeout          Specify timeout (in seconds) for the resolver to return a response.
   -4 --ipv4          Use IPv4 only.